minminmin05/MakroScraperBot/README.md

 Setup

-Install dependencies:

-pip install -r requirements.txt
+Install dependencies: pip install -r requirements.txt

-Run ngrok to expose your local server:

-ngrok http 5000
+Run ngrok to expose your local server: ngrok http 5000

-Copy the HTTPS URL from ngrok and set it as your LINE Bot webhook URL.
+Copy the HTTPS URL from ngrok and set it as your LINE Bot webhook URL

-Run the Flask app:
+Run the Flask app: python app.py

-python app.py

 Usage

-Send “hi” / “menu” in LINE to see product categories
+Send “hi” or “menu” in LINE to see product categories

 Select a category to view products